-PROJECT: DATE:

-COUNTY: TRACT NO:

-LOCATION: A tract of land in

-Dear

-The Agency Name has approved a program for the construction and improvements of the above mentioned project.
-To accomplish the anticipated improvements, it will be necessary to acquire certain real property as indicated on the engineering plan and more particularly described in the instruments which will be presented to you for signature(s), if you are receptive to the offer.

-Based upon the fair market value of such real property, as determined by established procedures, the Agency Name offer you the sum of \\\\\ Dollars (\$\\\\\) for your real property, which has been determined to be just compensation for your property, or the portion thereof to be acquired.

-The amount quoted includes the following items:

-Real property to be acquired as right of way: \\\\\ (Acres)

-Buildings acquired with right of way: \\\\\

-Other easements, if any: Permanent \\\\\ (Acres), Temporary \\\\\ (Acres)

-The following tenant owned improvements are not included in the above quoted amount(s):

-If you desire to retain the buildings located on the proposed right of way, the amount of the offer is reduced to \\\\\ Dollars (\$\\\\\).
-Also, if the buildings are retained, you will be required to post a bond to insure the removal of improvements in the amount of \$\\\\\.
+PROJECT: DATE: COUNTY: TRACT NO: LOCATION: A tract of land in Dear : mentioned project.
+To accomplish the anticicertain real property as indicated on the engineers. or the construction and improvements of the above- pated improvements, it will be necessary to acquire ineering plan and more particularly described in the or signature(s), if you are receptive to the offer. the Agency Name offers you the sum of I property, as determined by established procedures, Dollars (\$) for your real property, which has r your property, or the portion thereof to be acquired.
+The amount quoted includes the following in tems: Real property to be acquired as right of way: (Acres) Buildings acquired with right of way: Other easements, if any: Permanent (Acres), Temporary (Acres) The following tenant owned improvements a re not included in the above quoted amount(s): - n the proposed right of way, the amount of the offer is ne buildings are retained, you will be required to post ts in the amount of \$

 The basis of the offer was established by an appraisal made by personnel trained in real estate appraisal techniques.
 The appraisal process is designed to establish the fair market value of the property.
-The original appraisal is further considered and reviewed by one of the State's reviewing appraisers who will also perform a visual inspection of the property.
+The original appraisal is further considered and reviewed by one of the Agency's reviewing appraisers who will also perform a visual inspection of the property.
 The appraiser disregards any decrease or increase in the before value caused by the project for which the property is being acquired.